timtetrick/OCPScale/docs/Azure/BootCamps/HybridCloud/01_HybridCloud_IdentityLab01_ADConnect.md

 6. Import the deployment modules by entering the following:

     `Import-Module ADDSDeployment`
 7. Promote your server to a domain controller by entering the following command.
-Don't forget to set the domain anmes problerly minding the quotes.
+Don't forget to set the domain names while properly minding the quotes.

     `Install-ADDSForest -CreateDnsDelegation:$false -DatabasePath "C:\Windows\NTDS” -DomainMode “Win2012R2” -DomainName “yourdomain.com”
 -DomainNetbiosName *“YOURDOMAIN”* -ForestMode “Win2012R2” -InstallDns:$true